TerraformersMC/Biolith/README.md

 A biome placement mod focusing on configurability and consistent distribution of modded biomes

-## Warning: EXPERIMENTAL
+## Warning: SOMEWHAT EXPERIMENTAL

 This mod is still somewhat experimental.
-APIs will remain unstable until the first beta release of Biolith.
 Biome selection strategies may change, resulting in biomes being placed at different locations in existing worlds.

 ## Extent of Current Features